Sunday, October 24, 2010

 I love the fact that this site allows you to listen and then record yourself saying the phrase.
 It teaches useful phrases and also keeps your score, increasing your score as you get better speaking and listening.

-Erin's Web as a starting point for a common lesson plan.
+We've also all decided to work with Erin's Web as a starting point for a common lesson plan.
 We wish we had a native speaker to iron certain terms out but it is fun for all of us to derive how to say things and then later find it's actual presentation online.

 Monday, June 21, 2010